 Have you ever played Candy Crush?
 It is so ridiculously simple and mindless… but addictive.
 In this week’s podcast episode, I compare organizing your house to playing this fun, addictive, and ultimately endless game of Candy Crush.

 It was around three summers ago that I played this game obsessively.
 I would find any excuse to play Candy Crush.
-I would even make extra time to play it, and play it for way too long trying to get through a level.
-Finally, I had to take it completely off my phone because I just have no will power.
-A couple of years later, I put it back on my phone and found I wasn't quite so addicted as I was the first time.
+I would even make extra time to play it and play it for way too long trying to get through a level.
+Finally, I had to take it completely off my phone because I just have no willpower.
+A couple of years later, I put it back on my phone and found I wasn’t quite as addicted as I was the first time.

 A word of warning – if you have never played Candy Crush, don’t take this podcast as permission to go and download it!
 When I first started playing it, I thought you could “win,” that you could finish the game, but there are literally millions of levels.
 You can never win.
 I don’t recommend wasting your time on it!

 What does Candy Crush have to do with home organization?